 At the forecasted level of rent, Gross Rental Yield would be 4.77% and the forecast Dividend Yield 3.06% (fully accounting for and after mortgage interest payments, purchase costs, furnishings, forecast maintenance, annual voids, corporate taxation and all fees).
 From April 2016 UK taxpayers are entitled to a £5,000 annual dividend allowance.
 See our FAQs here for more information.

 The mortgage is provided by a major high street bank with a two-year fixed interest rate of approximately 3.2%.
 After this two-year period, the interest rate will switch to a variable rate based on the bank's base rate.
 At that point, we will assess the situation and either continue with the variable rate or fix the interest rate for an additional period if necessary.
 Please refer to our blog post on geared property for further details.

-The properties are being acquired in good condition, and the Chartered Surveyor's report identifies no material issues.
+The properties were acquired in good condition, and the Chartered Surveyor's report identifies no material issues.
 We have made a provision of £2,500 for any remedial works that further testing reveals.
 There is also a total provision of £2,000 for furnishings.

 This transaction was approved by our RICS qualified Director of Property.

 The investment comprises 4 two-bedroom flats.